DIDSR/DIDSR-TiGER/Detection/README.md

 ![image](https://user-images.githubusercontent.com/68286434/181013818-0794c709-5978-4e27-a343-61eecb1e225e.png)
 ![image](https://user-images.githubusercontent.com/68286434/181013825-bd5673b4-c282-49f2-8ff6-5bffabf1c34a.png)

 In order to extract locations of the detected TILs from the prediction masks, we first filter the mask values below a threshold value.
 In this case we chose the threshold value to 0.1, as a result, anything with probability less than 0.1 will be discarded.
-Furthermore, by applying a non-max suppression on the distance we can obtain the centroid position of the detected TILs.
+Furthermore, by applying a non-max suppression on the distance we can obtain the centroid position of the TILs.
 Here we chose the non-max suppression distance to 12 pixels which is equal to the suqare size chosen in the traning mask:

 ![image](https://user-images.githubusercontent.com/68286434/181013935-269968a5-b4b5-4bcf-a356-6d405ff4b615.png)